AlexanderSokolkin/English_edu/README.md

 ### Solution

 1. I have a clever but lazy friend who has really good knowledges of history.
-2. My mother is hard-working because she always work in the garden.
+2. My mother is hard-working because she always works in the garden.
 3. The man in the product shop was weird.
 He liked to spy on customers.
-4. The up neighbour will be noisy.
+4. The upstairs neighbour will be noisy.
 He is celebrating his birthday.
 5. Will Shith is a great actor.
 He always makes me cry when i watch dramas with him.

 - A topic which makes me feel *clever*.
-    - I always feel myself clever when talking about programming languages and math.
+    - I always feel clever when talking about programming languages and math.
 - A topic which makes me feel *stupid*.
     - New popular series and english make me feel stupid.
 - People who *i'm always polite to*.